Jerry Lumpe: New York Yankees

-With another young player, Bobby Richardson, installed as the club's second baseman, and Gil McDougald and Tony Kubek at shortstop, Lumpe started 21 games at third base, and appeared in 40 contests, hitting a robust .340 with 35 hits.
+He began 1957 at Richmond, batting .297 in 98 games.
+Unlike prior years he played third base, not shortstop.
+He was recalled to New York in July.
+With another young player, Bobby Richardson, installed as the club's second baseman, and Gil McDougald and Tony Kubek at shortstop, Lumpe started 21 games at third base, and appeared in 40 contests, hitting a robust .340 with 35 hits in 101 at bats.

 He also appeared in three games of the 1957 World Series as the Yankees' starting third baseman in Games 3, 5 and 6.
 Lumpe collected four hits, all singles, in 14 at bats (including three additional appearances as a pinch hitter), and two runs batted in, but the Milwaukee Braves triumphed in seven games.
 In 1958, his first full year as a major leaguer, Lumpe earned a world championship ring.
 He appeared in 81 games, with 54 starts at third base, and hit his first three MLB home runs, as the Yankees won another American League pennant.
-Then, in the 1958 World Series, a rematch with the Braves, he again was the Yankees' starting third baseman in three games, including the decisive Game 7, won by New York 6–2 for the 18th title in the team's history.
+In the 1958 World Series, a rematch with the Braves, he again was the Yankees' starting third baseman in three games, including the decisive Game 7, won by New York 6–2, for the 18th title in the team's history.